chznbaum/the-mom-bot/README.md

 4. Go to [Twitter Dev](https://dev.twitter.com) and click on "Manage Your Apps" (in the footer).
 Sign in as your bot and click "Create New App".
 5. Enter a name and description for your bot, as well as a website, which can be a link to your bot repository on GitHub.
 Read the Twitter Developer Agreement and check it off, then click "Create your Twitter application". ![Create an Application](./images/create_an_application.jpg)
 6. When your Twitter app pulls up, switch to the "Keys and Access Tokens" tab.
 Make note of the Consumer Key (API Key) and Consumer Secret (API Secret).
 Under "Your Access Token", click to generate your Access Token and Access Token Secret.
 If your bot is ever compromised, you will want to regenerate these keys as well as the Consumer Key and Secret. ![Keys and Access Tokens](./images/keys_and_access_tab.jpg)
 7. Create a `config.js` file in the root of this project's directory.
+This will allow you to test your project locally.
+In the `bot.js` file, there is a section to uncomment and one to replace if you wish to test it locally.
 Insert your bot account's Twitter API keys like this:

     ```javascript
     module.exports = {